staceyJayneLewis/holiday-hotspots/TESTING.md

     ![screenshot](documentation/unfixed-bug03.png)

-    - Attempted fix: this is a known warning and acceptable, and my section doesn't require a header since it's dynamically added via JS.
+    - Attempted fix: this was expected as I have used bootstrap cdN and the validator does not recognise this so it will attempt to validate the bootstrap code and throw this error.

-- When using the amadeus api it does not retrieve the all of the data as it is a test api.
+- When using the amadeus api it does not retrieve the all of the data as it is a test api and if a city is not in the test data it will show an error message.

+- Performance?